JoernSchoenyan/Sophos-Wazuh-SOC/README.md

 - [ ] Wireless

 The document from Sophos isn't clear in every aspect, some rules may be wrong, they need testing.
 For example, heartbeats are only described for the old syslog format.

+> [!CAUTION]
+> Call for help: if you have an example for the Application filter, feel free to open an issue with it.
+This seems to be wrong in the documentation or I'm not understanding it correctly.